 The Bachelor of Arts in Visual Arts programme is only available to candidate students who have passed the artistic entrance examination.

-In 2020 a second session of the artistic entrance examination will be organized on the following dates:
+The artistic admission test will be organized in 2021 on the following dates:

 IMPORTANT NOTE FOR CANDIDATES OUTSIDE THE EEA

 Candidates from outside the EEA have to apply for a student visa.
 Keep in mind that you have to obtain a student visa and that the application procedure for this can take up to three months or longer.